slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"All battles are won or lost before they are ever fought."
 -- Sun Tzu [-544]*

-You can’t predict but you can prepare for the highly probable scenarios.
+You can’t predict the future, but you can prepare for highly probable scenarios.

 > *"Pray to Allah, but tie your camel."
 -- Muhammad [0570]*